 The Board's policy is to maintain a strong capital base and net asset position, so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 In the event that management consider that the consolidated entity would benefit from strengthening its capital base and/or net asset position, multiple options would be considered, for example raising additional capital and/or introduction of strategic investors.
 The Directors would assess such options that are expected to be most beneficial for shareholders.
 The ultimate objective of managing the Company's equity is to enable an adequate Total Shareholder Return (TSR).
-TSR includes the total increase (decrease) in the consolidated entity's approach to capital management during the year.
+TSR includes the total increase (decrease) in the consolidated entity's share price, after adjusting for the effects of bonus issues.
+There were no changes in the consolidated entity's approach to capital management during the year.
 The Group is not subject to externally imposed capital requirements.